+- E. The police officer dress uniform, excluding those in the Honor Guard, includes:

 - 1. Dress pants;

 - 2. A long-sleeve shirt;

-- 3. A navy blue tie;
+- 3. A navy-blue tie;

-- 4. 8 point hat;
+- 4. 8-point hat;

 - 5. Dark socks and black footwear; and

 - 6. Command staff shall receive command staff coat and white long sleeve shirt.

 - F. The security uniform includes:

 - 1. An optional black tie;

 - 2. An optional black turtleneck or t-shirt (mandatory if visible under the uniform shirt); and

 - 3. Dark socks and black footwear.

+- 4. An optional external ballistic vest carrier.
+Only department approved external carriers may be worn.
+If the external carrier is worn, identification and insignia normally worn on the uniform shirt shall be worn on the external carrier instead, with the exception that collar brass continue to be worn on the shirt collar.